 ATP Finals: Novak Djokovic sets up Dominic Thiem semi-final

-The world No 1 will face the US Open champion in the semi-finals of the season-ending tournament on Saturday inside the O2 Arena.
-Daniil Medvedev will meet Rafael Nadal in the other semi-final
+World No 1 Djokovic will face US Open champion Thiem in the semi-finals of the season-ending tournament on Saturday inside the O2 Arena.
+Daniil Medvedev will meet Rafael Nadal in the other semi-final.
+Who will be crowned ATP Finals champion?

 Novak Djokovic defeated Alexander Zverev 6-3 7-6 (7-4) to set up a semi-final clash against US Open champion Dominic Thiem at the Nitto ATP Finals.